Where to Go in Bermuda

 You may want to time your visit around cultural and sports events.
 Local favorites include Cup Match (a two-day cricket holiday in late July/early August) and Bermuda Day (May 24).
 Easter brings kites and Christmas boasts a boat parade and festival of lights.
 International events include the Bermuda Festival of the Performing Arts (dance, opera, theater) in January and February; October’s Argo Group Gold Cup (for match-race sailing); and November’s World Rugby Classic.

 Passports, Visas, and Vaccinations

 Don’t forget to pack your passport, return ticket, and accommodation details.
-Passports are preferred for entering Bermuda; all returning United States and Canadian citizens need valid passports.
-Visitors must show a return or departure ticket, or proof of transport out of the island, and it saves time to have handy your hotel/guesthouse address for the Department of Immigration officer.
+Passports are preferred for entering Bermuda; all returning U.S. and Canadian citizens need valid passports.
+Visitors must show a return or departure ticket, or proof of transport off of the island, and it saves time to have handy your hotel/guesthouse address for the Department of Immigration offier.
 No vaccinations are needed for traveling to Bermuda.

 Major airlines and cruise ships serve Bermuda daily from U.S. and Canadian gateway ports and cities, as well as the United Kingdom.
 On the island, you can rent a scooter (there are no cars for hire), tour the parishes by bus, or hop on reliable ferries.
 Taxis are relatively expensive but provide service to all nine parishes.

-Hotels’ best rooms can become fully booked in the high season, particularly at popular small resorts, where repeat visitors book up to a year in advance.
+Hotels’ best rooms can become fully booked in the high season, particularly at popular small reorts, where repeat visitors book up to a year in advance.
 If you’re planning scuba outings, fishing trips, or golf/spa packages, you should arrange tee times, treatments, and reservations in advance.
-Tickets to premier events such as the PGA Grand Slam of Golf also need to be purchased early.
+Tickets to premier events also need to be purchased early.
 Check for details.